The answer is YES! Yes you should see the dentist when you are pregnant.

 There are three direct issues of how pregnancy can affect the mouth.
 They are:

 Pregnant women are more likely to develop a cavity while they are pregnant.
 A major contributor is increased consumption of carbohydrates.
 The increase in sugars increases the food for the bacteria in the mouth that cause cavities.
 The other major contributor can be from the results of morning sickness and GERD.
 Both issues lead to increased stomach acid in the mouth which drastically increases the risk for tooth decay.

 During pregnancy the body produces several hormones which help the baby and the support system for the baby grow.
 Your gum tissues also respond to these hormones.
 In the presence of dental plaque the gums become much more inflamed than typical.
 This leads to swelling, bleeding, and painful gums.

 In certain cases the inflammation from pregnancy gingivitis can cause significant overgrowths of tissues.
 It is not cancer.
 It is an excessive inflammatory response to excess plaque or tarter.
 The large swollen gums can bleed very easily and have a strawberry appearance.
 These typically resolve on their own after the baby is born though sometimes a patient will require a small surgery to restore the gums to their original size.

-Make sure to schedule with your dentist for comprehensive care during pregnancy.
+Make sure to schedule an appointment with your dentist Wilmington, NC for comprehensive care during pregnancy.

 The big thing to know is that going to the dentist while you are pregnant is recommended and it is safe for you and the baby.
 Keeping your teeth and gums disease free is really important.
 Oral disease is linked to Pre-Term Birth and low birth weight.
 A healthy mouth helps keep the baby healthy.
 When you are pregnant keep your checkup and cleaning appointments.